(I may earn a small commission from the products mentioned in this post.)

 A completely straight (unflexed) knee joint will measure 0 degrees of flexion.
 A fully bent knee will max out at about (full range of motion) at approximately 135 degrees.

-As a general rule, having knee flexion, or a knee bend, of 125 degrees will allow you to carry out most normal activities.
+As a general rule, having knee flexion, or a knee bend, of 125 degrees will allow you to function well in most activities.

 - 65 degrees to walk